Full-Time Associate Pastor for Families

 - Assist in other ministerial responsibilities, including pastoral care, preaching, baptisms, funerals, etc. as needed.

-- Bachelor’s Degree in Music or Education (or related field), Seminary degree (M.Div., MACM, MTS, etc.) preferred.
+- Bachelor’s Degree in Education (or related field), Seminary degree (M.Div., MACM, MTS, etc.) preferred.
 Seminary student would be welcomed.

 - Experience in ministering with children and families.